JackBekket/Hellper/lib/bot/command/FILES.md

 After adding the user to the database, the function logs the user's ID and username.
 It then creates a new message using the "hello" template from the msgTemplates map and sends it to the user with a one-time reply keyboard containing a "Start!" button.

 The function also includes a commented-out section that checks if the user is already registered and updates the user's Dialog_status accordingly.
 However, this section is not currently being used.

-# lib/bot/command/cases.go

-# lib/bot/command/checkAdmin.go
-## Package: command

-### Imports:
-- fmt
-- github.com/JackBekket/hellper/lib/bot/env
-- github.com/go-telegram-bot-api/telegram-bot-api/v5

-### External data, input sources:
-- adminData: map[string]env.AdminData
-- updateMessage: *tgbotapi.Message

-### CheckAdmin function:
-This function checks if the user is an admin and updates the "dialogStatus" in the database accordingly.
-It iterates through the adminData map and compares the chatID of the updateMessage with the ID of each admin.
-If a match is found, it checks if the admin has a valid GPTKey.
-If the GPTKey is not empty, the admin is added to the admin map and the function returns.
-Otherwise, a message is sent to the user informing them that the environment variable is missing, and the user is added to the user map.
-If no match is found in the adminData map, the user is added to the user map.

-# lib/bot/command/newCommander.go
-## Package: command

-### Imports:
-- `context`
-- `github.com/JackBekket/hellper/lib/database`
-- `github.com/go-telegram-bot-api/telegram-bot-api/v5`

-### External Data, Input Sources:
-- `bot`: Telegram bot API instance
-- `usersDb`: Map of user IDs to database.User objects
-- `ctx`: Context for the command execution

-### Commander struct:
-- `bot`: Telegram bot API instance
-- `usersDb`: Map of user IDs to database.User objects
-- `ctx`: Context for the command execution

-### NewCommander function:
-- Creates a new Commander instance with the provided bot, users database, and context.

-### GetCommander function:
-- (Incomplete)

 # lib/bot/command/msgTemplates.go
 Package: command